noeticpenguin/ngForce/README.md

 External configuration
 ======================

 Since Salesforce will not include merge field values inside static resources and parts of the library requiring these values there is a Visualforce page to facilitate exposing these values as a constant.
-An example of such a merge field is '{!$Api.Session_ID}'.
+An example of such a merge field is `{!$Api.Session_ID}`.

 The following values are exposed within the constant: